lavague-ai/LaVague/docs/docs/integrations/anthropic.md

 ### End-to-end example

-We can then import the AnthropicContext from the `lavagues.contexts.anthropic` package, initialize it and pass it to our `Action Engine` and `WorldModel` using their `from_context()` initialization method.
+We can then import the AnthropicContext from the `lavague.contexts.anthropic` package, initialize it and pass it to our `Action Engine` and `WorldModel` using their `from_context()` initialization method.

 ```python
 from lavague.core import WorldModel, ActionEngine